nicksstapleton/blog/_posts/2022-10-12-logos-10-review-live-in-the-word.md

 This is one of those features I never knew I wanted until I used it for the first time a few weeks ago.
 Now, I use it every time I am preparing to teach.

-Sermon import is another new feature is that you can now you easily import all your sermons from other programs like Word into Logos.
+Sermon import is another new feature.
+You can now you easily import all your sermons from other programs like Word into Logos.

 ### 📖 Factbook Improvements